tillitis/dev-tillitis/hugo/content/hw/_index.md

 weight: 3
 ---

-# Hardware cores
+# Hardware Functions

+The TKey hardware contains the following hardware functions:
+* CPU
+* Execution monitor
+* Firmware ROM
+* RAM
+* ASLR
+* RAM Scrambler
+* Timer
+* UART
+* TRNG
+* Touch sensor

 ## CPU

-TKey has a 32-bit RISC-V running at 18 MHz with an RV32IC_Zmmul (`-march=rv32iczmmul`) architecture.
+The CPU is a 32-bit RISC-V running at 18 MHz with an RV32IC_Zmmul (`-march=rv32iczmmul`) architecture.

 VB: What does this mean?

 No interrupts are used.

-VB: Illegal instruction from and to?
-Or "If the CPU encounters an illegal instruction..."

-Any illegal instruction from XXXXX to YYYYY halts the CPU and makes the red TKey LED flash.
+If the CPU encounters an illegal instruction, it halts and flashes the red LED.

 ## Execution monitor

-VB: First introduce what the execution monitor is.
-For example: "The TKey firmware contains an execution monitor that can prevent..."

-VB: The relation between the objects in the first sentence is not clear.
-"Watch" can be misunderstood as a timer instead of a guard.
+VB: "Watch" can be misunderstood as a timekeeper instead of a guard.

 VB: Where and why do you set start and end addresses?
 Explain.

-The execution monitor can be used to set up a watch that the program counter doesn't reach certain memory.
+The execution monitor can limit the program counter from reaching a certain memory utilization.
 You set a start and end address.

-If the program counter is about to enter a forbidden memory area, the execution monitor feeds the monitor an illegal instruction which halts the CPU.
+If the program counter is about to enter a forbidden memory area, the execution monitor feeds the execution monitor an illegal instruction which halts the CPU.

 TODO Add how to set up.

-## FW ROM
+## Firmware ROM

-The ROM memory containing the firmware.
-After reset the CPU will read from the ROM to load, measure and start applications.
+The ROM contains the firmware.
+After a reset, the CPU reads from the ROM when loading, measuring, and starting applications.

 ## RAM

+The RAM is 128 kiB.
-128 kiB RAM.
-The memory is cleared by firmware before a TKey program is loaded.
+The firmware clears the RAM before loading a TKey program into the RAM.

 ## ASLR